-- 1. The basic financial statements referred to above are fairly presented in accordance with GAAP.
-In addition: - a.
-Such financial statements present only the CLTC and are not intended to present fairly the financial position and results of operations of the Government of Guam in conformity with GAAP. - b.
+- The basic financial statements referred to above are fairly presented in accordance with GAAP.
+In addition: - Such financial statements present only the CLTC and are not intended to present fairly the financial position and results of operations of the Government of Guam in accordance with GAAP. - b.
 The financial statements include, where applicable, all component units as well as joint ventures with an equity interest, and properly disclose, where applicable, all other joint ventures and other related organizations. - c.
-Interfund, internal, and intra-government activity and balances have been appropriately classified and reported. - d.
+Interfund, internal, and intra-government activity and balances have been appropriately classified and reported.

+- d.
 Deposits are properly classified in the category of custodial credit risk. - e.
 Required supplementary information is measured and presented within prescribed guidelines. - f.
 Applicable laws and regulations are followed in adopting, approving, and amending budgets. - g.
-The CLTC has followed GASB Codification Section 1800.178 regarding which resources (restricted, committed, assigned, or unassigned) are considered to be spent for expenditures to determine the fund balance classifications for financial reporting purposes. - h.
+The CLTC has followed the GASB Codification of Government Accounting and Financial Reporting Standards ("GASB Codification") Section 1800.178 regarding which resources (restricted, committed, assigned, or unassigned) are considered to be spent for expenditures to determine the fund balance classifications for financial reporting purposes. - h.
 Fund balance restrictions, commitments, and assignments are properly classified and, if applicable, approved. - 2.
 The CLTC has provided to you all relevant information and access as agreed in the terms of the audit engagement letter. - 3.
-The CLTC has provided you: - a.
-Minutes of the meetings of Board of Commissioners or summaries of actions of recent meetings for which minutes have not yet been prepared. - b.
-Financial records and related data for all financial transactions of the CLTC and for all funds administered by the CLTC.
+The CLTC has made available to you: - a.
+All minutes of the meetings of Board of Commissioners or summaries of actions of recent meetings for which minutes have not yet been prepared. - b.
+All financial records and related data for all financial transactions of the CLTC and for all funds administered by the CLTC.
 The records, books, and accounts, as provided to you, record the financial and fiscal operations of all funds administered by the CLTC and provide the audit trail to be used in a review of accountability.
 Information presented in financial reports is supported by the books and records from which the financial statements have been prepared. - c.
 Contracts and grant agreements (including amendments, if any) and any other correspondence that has taken place with federal agencies.